By Andreína Ibarra

 To inspire students, teachers can also offer small rewards to reinforce individual and group learning progress.
 Another productive way to encourage language learning is to have students watch a film or television program in the target language.

-The student must be entirely sure that he or she wants to learn a language and that it is not someone else’s decision.
-Many students are learning a language because of an academic requirement because they have to and not because they necessarily want to, however, learning a language allows students to explore and use skills that can be applied to other areas of their learning, as well as in their personal lives.
+The student must be entirely sure that he or she wants to learn a language, and that it is not someone else’s decision.
+Many students are learning a language because of an academic requirement and not because they necessarily want to.
+However, it’s important to remind students that learning a language them to explore and use skills that can be applied to other areas of their learning, as well as in their personal lives.

 In today’s global environment, learning a language offers students the opportunity to view their community from a different perspective, understand others’ culture, and show a critical aspect of how we as humans should interact to see life from another angle.

 To inspire a person, it is necessary to get down to work.
 The decision to learn a new language is already a step forward.
 Try to set specific goals tailored to each student’s needs and show them that they have a chance to succeed.